 School Wellness Symposium (2026)

-This half day symposium will showcase Children’s National Hospital School-Friendly Health Systems (SFHS) national movement, the Medical University of South Carolina (MUSC) Boeing Center for Children’s Wellness School-based Wellness (BCCW) school health statewide Iinitiative, and other innovative health and education partnerships across the DC metropolitan region and beyond.
+This half day symposium will showcase Children’s National Hospital School-Friendly Health Systems (SFHS) national movement, the Medical University of South Carolina (MUSC) Boeing Center for Children’s Wellness School-based Wellness (BCCW) school health statewide initiative, and other innovative health and education partnerships across the DC metropolitan region and beyond.
 It will also highlight priorities and challenges of the education system today and discuss strategies for health systems to improve service delivery and programming in education settings in partnership with families.
-This event is sponsored by the Boeing Foundation Company and Children’s National Hospital.

 Financial and In-Kind Commercial Support